Traveling wave solutions in a model for tumor invasion with the acid-mediation hypothesis: Proof of Theorem on the existence of slow traveling wave solutions

 Next, we study the slow TW solutions $(U_{\rm S}, V_{\rm S}, W_{\rm S})$ supported by the Gatenby--Gawlinsky model \eqref{GG-pde} and prove the formal asymptotic results of \cite{FHR} and show their persistence for sufficiently small $\eps$.
-Depending on the magnitude of $\alpha$, there are three different types of slow TW solutions \cite{FHR}, see Fig.~\ref{F:SLOW}.
+That is, we prove Theorem~\ref{thm_2}.
+A slow TW solution corresponds to a heteroclinic orbit in \eqref{slow-form}/\eqref{fast-form} with $p=1/2$ connecting $Z^-$ to $Z^+$ \eqref{BC}.
+Therefore, to prove the existence of slow TW solutions as stated in Theorem~\ref{thm_1} we first prove the existence of these heteroclinic orbits. \begin{lem} Equation \eqref{slow-form}/\eqref{fast-form} with $p=1/2$ supports a heteroclinic orbit connecting $Z^-$ to $Z^+$. \end{lem}